petarturukalo/micro-guitar-tuner/README.md

 detected note.

-1. Apply a band-pass filter, mostly for its low-pass (anti-aliasing) filter part to cut off frequencies above the Nyquist frequency of the sampling rate after decimation, to prevent aliasing.
+1. Apply a band-pass filter, mostly for its low-pass (anti-aliasing) filter part to cut off frequencies above the Nyquist frequency of the post-decimation sampling rate, to prevent aliasing.
 To visualise the filter with GNU Octave, run `make -C core plot-filter-coeffs`.
 2. Decimate down from the oversampling rate to the sampling rate proper, so the sampling rate is closer to the max frame length to meet a reasonable frequency/time resolution tradeoff.
 See also comment at